Vivaldi Winter in Qatar

-This follows their release of the audio last week on Spotify, Apple Music, Anghami, and other major online music platforms.
+This follows their release of the audio the week before on Spotify, Apple Music, Anghami, and other major online music platforms.
 The piece, “Vivaldi Winter in Qatar”, is a movement from 17th century composer Vivaldi’s well-known piece, the “Four Seasons”.

 Originally written for string instruments, the Qatar Concert Choir recorded French composer Franck Krawczyk’s choral arrangement of the piece.
 In this adaptation, human voices replace strings, blowing snow transforms into wind-swept sand, and a master-piece of Italian art finds a new home in a Qatari context.

 Giovanni Pasini, the artistic director and conductor of the Qatar Concert Choir conceived the project in 2018 and worked together with a variety of Qatar-based musicians and arts professionals to produce the final musical recording and video.
 The music video opens with the haunting melody of the Arabic folksong ‘Lamma Bada Yatathanna’ sung by Dani Labaki, a young talent from the Qatar Music Academy.
 The child’s voice then gradually fades into the sounds of the choral entry.
 The result is the fusing of two enduring melodies from two very different cultures in a seamless soundscape.